 Mental Health Concerns and Care Resources in St. Paul, Minnesota

 In addition to substance abuse, Minnesota as a state is dealing with a significant portion of its population that suffers from a mental illness.
 An estimated 226,000 adults in Minnesota are dealing with some form of serious mental illness.
-It is crucial that residents have access to quality mental health care.
+Residents must have access to quality mental health care.

-If you are experiencing some form of depression, stress, or another disorder that is having a negative impact on your ability to live in a healthy manner, you may want to find someone who can help you cope.
+If you are experiencing some form of depression, stress, or another disorder that is hurting your ability to live healthily, you may want to find someone who can help you cope.
 We can assist in your search for the right therapist or mental health professional in the St. Paul area- someone who understands your unique issues and can give you the help you need within the hours that suit you.